Alimir/wp-ulike/readme.txt

 And we keep improving.
 Regular updates, new features, bug fixes.
 We're in this for the long haul, and we're committed to making this better every single day.

-**WP ULike Pro – When You're Ready to Scale**
+= WP ULike Pro: When You're Ready to Scale =

 The free version gets you started.
 It's complete, powerful, and ready to use right now.
 But when you're ready to take engagement to the next level, Pro adds the features that serious businesses need:

-**Dislike Buttons** – Get the full picture.
+**Dislike Buttons:** Get the full picture.
 Sometimes you need to know what doesn't resonate, not just what does.

-**View Tracking & Engagement Rates** – Track views and calculate real engagement rates (Likes + Dislikes / Views * 100).
+**View Tracking & Engagement Rates:** Track views and calculate real engagement rates (Likes + Dislikes / Views * 100).
 This is the metric that actually matters.

-**Advanced Analytics** – Deep insights with filters, date ranges, world map visualization, device analytics, and exportable reports.
+**Advanced Analytics:** Deep insights with filters, date ranges, world map visualization, device analytics, and exportable reports.
 Export to CSV, PNG, or SVG for presentations and analysis.

-**Premium Templates & User Profiles** – 25+ professionally designed button styles that actually stand out.
+**Premium Templates & User Profiles:** 25+ professionally designed button styles that actually stand out.
 Plus Instagram-inspired user profiles that turn engaged visitors into community members.

-**Login/Registration & Social Sharing** – Beautiful AJAX-powered forms with social login integration.
+**Login/Registration & Social Sharing:** Beautiful AJAX-powered forms with social login integration.
 Turn engagement into registered users.
 One-click sharing to amplify your reach.

-**SEO Schema, REST API & Elementor Widgets** – Structured data for better search rankings.
+**SEO Schema, REST API & Elementor Widgets:** Structured data for better search rankings.
 Full REST API for custom integrations.
 Drag-and-drop Elementor widgets for visual page building.

 Think of Pro as your growth partner.
 When you're ready to scale, we're here to help you get there.